KU-Alice/qtomo/README.md

 ## Angle Determination Module Part
-This submodule consumes data pair in the format of  X1,Y1,Z1,E1 and X2,Y2,Z2,E2 and calculates Cosine theta and Phi.
+This submodule take data for two particles in the format of X1,Y1,Z1,E1 and X2,Y2,Z2,E2 and calculates Cosine theta and Phi.
 ---

 ### 📦 Requirements